nettmaus/nettmaus/README.md

-Githun told me to make a readme for my profile page.
+Github told me to make a readme for my profile page.
 I'm taking a shirt break between lessons right now to write one.

 - 👋 Hi, I’m @nettmaus